Bryn Mawr College

 10. Park Science Center

 The Park Science Center is the core of the academic and research community for mathematics and the sciences at Bryn Mawr College.
+It houses faculty offices, science classrooms, laboratories, lecture halls, and the Collier Science Library.
 The facility is a collection of interconnected buildings that has been built over time.
-In 2017, Bryn Mawr College began the first phase of a two part renovation of the Park Science complex to ensure that Bryn Mawr students and faculty remain at the forefront in STEM fields.
-Phase One was completed in September, 2018.
-The renovation transforms the facility to better meet current and future needs of core academic programs.
+Since 2015, Bryn Mawr has taken on the two-part renovation project to ensure that students and faculty remain at the forefront in STEM fields.
+The renovation transforms the facility to better meet current and future needs of core academic programs, like the state-of-the-art Optics Lab in the Physics Wing.

 11. Bern Schwartz Fitness and Athletic Center

-The Pensby Center staff develops and coordinates leadership development and training programs, organizes key campus cultural events, guides student affinity groups, coordinates College programs to mentor and support students from underrepresented groups, supervises the Community Diversity Assistants and provides informal advising to all students interested in issues of social justice and multiculturalism.
+The Impact Center staff develops and coordinates leadership development and training programs, organizes key campus cultural events, guides student affinity groups, coordinates College programs to mentor and support students from underrepresented groups, supervises the Community Diversity Assistants and provides informal advising to all students interested in issues of social justice and multiculturalism.

-14. Canaday Library
+13. Canaday Library

-15. Old Library
+14. Old Library

-16. Cloisters
+15. Cloisters

-17. Goodhart Hall
+16. Goodhart Hall

 Goodhart Hall was constructed in 1926-28 and underwent a major renovation in 2009.
 It is an important campus resource housing the McPherson Auditorium, Hepburn Teaching Theater, and Goodhart Music Room.
 Goodhart is used for ceremonial events, official academic year events, student productions, and visiting performers.